tommyettinger/anim8-gdx/README.md

     - Very close to OCEANIC, this also uses blue noise to adjust the error diffusion; the difference is that it uses different blue noise textures for each RGB channel.
     - This sometimes has better color reproduction than OCEANIC, but also sometimes doesn't.
 It's hard to tell why.
     - Any repetitive small-scale patterns in this are likely to be different from those in OCEANIC, or absent entirely.
-    - When two colors are nearly-equally matched in a palette, OCEANIC tends to show a 1px checkerboard, whereas SEASIDE shows a more coarse-grained texture.
+    - When two colors are nearly-equally matched in a palette, OCEANIC tends to show a 1px checkerboard, whereas SEASIDE is less likely to show any repetitive artifact.
   - GOURD
     - Somewhere between PATTERN and LOAF, this is an ordered dither using a 8x8 grid it applies rather directly as added noise.
     - This is quite a bit faster than PATTERN, and gets almost-similar results.